pmean/build-website/text/06/SpittingMatches.md

 > *How big is big enough?*

 which is equivalent to a discussion on the clinical significance of the findings.
-I\'ve written extensively about clinical importance on these web pages (and even in Chapter 3 of [my new book](../evidence.asp)).
+I've written extensively about clinical importance on these web pages (and even in Chapter 3 of [my new book](../evidence.asp)).
 Here are a couple of relevant pages: